TreehouseFalcon/rbx-lib-template/CONTRIBUTING.md

 To install the project's library dependencies, run `wally install` in the root directory of the project.

+## Extensions

+There's some recommended extensions in `.vscode/extensions.json`.
+These are not required, but are recommended.

 ---

 By this point, everything should be working!